shuup/shuup/doc/web_api/rest_api_example.rst

 REST API Usage Example
 ======================

-This sketch of a script illustrates how to use the Shoop REST API.
+This sketch of a script illustrates how to use the Shuup REST API.

 .. code-block:: python